evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## User interface and control

-HiPhi Z 4 Seater has multiple integrated screens.
-The touch screen at the top of the center console is 16,9 inches large.
+HiPhi Z 4 Seater has a single screen.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The touch screen on the dashboard's center  is 15 inches large.

 <figur>